I am a Research Fellow in the

 October 2023

 Diffusion models have revolutionized the modeling of natural images.
-Can they also help us to analyze CMB data?
-Thanks to our talented intern David Heurtel-Depeiges, and the collaboration of Blaskeley Burkhart and Ruben Ohana, we make a first demonstration of the potential of diffusion models for the separation of Galactic dust and CMB.
+Can they also help us to analyze cosmic microwave background (CMB) data?
+Thanks to my talented intern David Heurtel-Depeiges, and the collaboration of Blaskeley Burkhart and Ruben Ohana, we make a first demonstration of the potential of diffusion models for the separation of Galactic dust and CMB.
 We show that dust+CMB observations can be seen as the result of a diffusion process that can be reversed in time, thus naturally solving source separation.

 We are already working on the next step: a diffusion-based approach for cosmological inference.
 Stay tuned!